nilsso/quiz-generator/README.md

 ## Problem/Answer files

-Input files have the suffix .qs (although the program ultimately doesn't care) and contain a line stating the source name, and multiple problems and answer pairs.
-Specifically:
+Input files contain only LaTeX content but are expected contain a line stating the source name, and multiple problems and answer pairs delimited by these
+sequences:
 - `#` Designates a comment (line that is ignored)
 - `:::` Designates the source name
 - `---` Separates problem/answer pairs